12-year-old boy accepted to Georgia Tech; hopes to become aerospace engineer

 “I would teach children to read, as they were learning to talk,” said Claire.

 “He was kind of like reading back.
-I was like ‘I was right,'” exclaimed Claire.
+I was like ‘I was right,'” Claire said.

 At just one year old, his reading improved and so did his math skills.
 At 2 he was mastering sign language and fractions.
 The Andersons say when all other parents focused on material things, they placed education and morals at the top of the list.

-“I remember people almost making fun of us because of that fact that we didn’t have television in our home or we gave our kids books for birthdays and Christmas,” said Claire.
+“I remember people almost making fun of us because of that fact that we didn’t have television in our home or we gave our kids books for birthdays and Christmas,” Claire said.

 “My wife says this very frequently.
 It’s about, are we helping them to have good strong character and values.
-Because those types of things, those are not innate,” said Kobi Anderson.
+Because those types of things, those are not innate,” Kobi Anderson said.

 Caleb’s on the verge of completing his first two years of college at Chattahoochee Technical College.
 Now at 12, Caleb applied to Georgia Tech as a sophomore.
 And he got in.

 “It’s one of my dreams.
 So yeah, I am really excited to go there!
-They have an amazing aerospace engineering program,” said Caleb.
+They have an amazing aerospace engineering program,” Caleb said.

 The university has a world-renowned program for science.

-After getting his bachelor’s degree, he says he wants to get his master’s from Georgia Tech, get an internship with Elon Musk and then eventually his PhD from MIT.
+After getting his bachelor’s degree, he said he wants to get his master’s from Georgia Tech, get an internship with Elon Musk and then eventually his PhD from MIT.

 His dreams are literally out of this world.

 “You know we focus a lot on the earth.
 But there are natural resources.
 There are differences in gravity, differences in physics that you know are on other plants.
-I think it’s interesting to learn about it,” said Caleb.
+I think it’s interesting to learn about it,” Caleb said.
 “Do I feel like I’m [breaking barriers], no not necessarily.
 I honestly just feel like I am doing what I want to do.
 But do I know that I am doing it?
 Yes.
 I know that people are inspired by me.
-People look up to me,” said Caleb.
+People look up to me.”

 He says since he was 1, he had a passion for learning.

-“I think when we see something.
-You know all three of us.
-We have to finish it.
+“I think when we see something… We have to finish it.
 When we have interest in something, we can’t just leave it.
-We have to see things through the end,” said Caleb.
+We have to see things through the end,” he said.

 His family hopes his story could be an inspiration to others no matter what gift or difference they have.